About Ferinject

 How we give Ferinject

-We usually give you Ferinject when you are in the delivery suite or on the maternity ward.
+We usually give Ferinject when you are in the delivery suite or on the maternity ward.

-We will put a drip (thin tube) into a vein in your arm and the Ferinject” infusion takes about 15 minutes.
+- We will put a drip (thin tube) into a vein in your arm.
+The Ferinject infusion takes about 15 minutes.
 The midwife will check your pulse, blood pressure and temperature after the drip has finished.

-You will usually be able to go home after about 30 minutes unless there are other reasons to keep you in hospital.
+It usually takes about an hour to administer Ferinject.
+Most people go home afterwards, unless there are other reasons to remain in hospital.

 The treatment does not affect your ability to drive.